davesteele/davesteele.github.io/_posts/2020-10-20-building-a-raspberry-pi-desktop.markdown

 There are times that I'm constrained by running on a non-x86 processor.
 It can add a confounding variable to some software development tasks, and there are some challenges to getting some software to run.
 Notably, Dropbox does not support Arm or the Pi.

 There is one persistent bug I see that others may not.
 My ISP-provided router serves both IPv4 and IPv6 addresses.
 For some reason, Chromium frequenty switches between them, throwing a "Network Changed" error each time.
 Disabling IPv6 on the outbound interface fixed that issue.
+[Edit 04/21 - This was traced to the presence of a second router plugged into the first.
+Oddly, only Pi's had heartburn with it]

 ## Summary